Atlas Air Worldwide Holdings

-Atlas Air Worldwide Holdings is an airline holding company based in Purchase, New York.
+Atlas Air Worldwide Holdings, Inc. is an airline holding company based in Purchase, New York.
 The group owns Atlas Air, Polar Air Cargo, and has a freighter aircraft leasing joint venture with Bain Capital: Titan Aircraft Investments.
 The company was named after Atlas, a figure in Greek mythology, who carries the sky on his shoulders.

+The company was listed on Nasdaq until 2023 when it was taken private by a group of investors led by Apollo Global Management.

 Operations

 Atlas Air Worldwide Holdings owns Atlas Air, Polar Air Cargo, and Titan Aircraft Investments.
-The company headquarters are in Purchase, New York.
+It is headquartered in Purchase, New York.

 Atlas Air operates flights on an ACMI (Aircraft, Crew, Maintenance and Insurance), CMI and air charter basis for airlines, express operators, freight forwarders, charter brokers, global shippers and the U.S. Military, along with dry-leasing freighter aircraft.
 Atlas Air has global operations established in Africa, Asia, the Pacific, Europe, the Middle East, North America, and South America.

-Titan Aircraft Investments, is an aircraft dry-leasing company.
+Titan Aircraft Investments is an aircraft dry-leasing company.
 Titan owns 29 aircraft in its dry-leasing fleet.
 The dry-leasing fleet consists of seven Boeing 777 freighters, twenty-one Boeing 767 freighters (leased to parent Atlas Air), and one Boeing 737-300 freighter.